-The network founders wanted recovery centers to foster the selfless acts of service those in recovery traditionally have offered to people considering the life changes known as recovery.
+The network founders wanted recovery organizations to foster the selfless acts of service those in recovery traditionally have offered to people considering the life changes known as recovery.
 People who have evolved to become positive, less self-absorbed, optimistic, and realistic about the degradation they experienced before finding recovery feel an obligation to share these gifts with others seeking recovery.
 The evolving network strives to maintain the magic and effectiveness of the recovery process that the 12-step recovery experience offers, capturing the essence of that recovery experience and making it attractive to people on all paths to recovery.
 Recovery values developed over the last 85 years, such as attraction, inclusion, anonymity, equality, and “keeping it simple,” have informed this work.

-On July 1, 2021, the Vermont Recovery Network, made up of Vermont’s Recovery Centers was faced with a huge challenge.
+On July 1, 2021, the Vermont Recovery Network, made up of Vermont’s Recovery Organizations was faced with a huge challenge.
 The Executive Director left her position and the state decided to pull all funds from the organization.
 What was going to happen?
-An new Executive Director was hired to either help close the organization or determine what were its next steps.
-After speaking with many of the Executive Directors of the Recovery Centers, it was clear they wanted an organization to represent their interests moving forward.
+A new Executive Director was hired to either help close the organization or determine what were its next steps.
+After speaking with many of the Executive Directors of the Recovery Organizations, it was clear they wanted an organization to represent their interests moving forward.
 Thus became the birth of the Recovery Partners of Vermont.
 The new name of the organization and so much more, unfolded over the next 5 months.
 The direction of the Recovery Partners of Vermont quickly emerged.
-The leadership of the member Recovery Centers, nine in total, came up with specific tasks for the staff of the Recovery Partners of Vermont.
+The leadership of the member Recovery Organizations, nine in total, came up with specific tasks for the staff of the Recovery Partners of Vermont.